tsprlng/useful-pgp-agent/tools/README.md

 $ cargo install openpgp-card-tools
 ```

-Finally, add `$HOME/.cargo/bin` to your PATH to be able to run the
+Finally, add `$HOME/.cargo/bin` to your PATH to be able to run the installed
-installed binaries.
+binaries.

 ## opgpcard

 A tool to inspect, configure and use OpenPGP cards.
-All calls of this tool
+All calls of this tool are
-are non-interactive (this tool is designed to be easily usable from
+non-interactive (this tool is designed to be easily usable from shell-scripts)
-shell-scripts).
+.

 ### List and inspect cards

 List idents of all currently connected cards:

 ```
 $ opgpcard list
 ```

 Print status information about a card.
 The card is implicitly selected.
 However, this only works if exactly one card is connected:

 ```
 $ opgpcard status
 ```

 Explicitly print the status information for a specific card:

 ```
 $ opgpcard status -c ABCD:01234567
 ```

-Add `-v` for more verbose card status, including the list of supported
+Add `-v` for more verbose card status (including the list of supported
-algorithms of the card (older cards may return no additional information):
+algorithms of the card, if the card returns that list):

 ```
 $ opgpcard status -c ABCD:01234567 -v
 ```

 ### Import keys

 Import private key onto a card.
-This works if at most one (sub)key
+This works if at most one (sub)key per role (
-per role (sign, decrypt, auth) exists in `key.priv`:
+sign, decrypt, auth) exists in `key.priv`:

 ```
 $ opgpcard admin -c ABCD:01234567 -P <admin-pin-file> import key.priv
 ```

 Import private key onto a card while explicitly selecting subkeys.
+Explicitly
-Explicitly specified fingerprints are necessary if more than one subkey
+specified fingerprints are necessary if more than one subkey exists
-exists in `key.priv` for any role (note: spaces in fingerprints are
+in `key.priv` for any role (note: spaces in fingerprints are ignored).
-ignored).

 ```
 $ opgpcard admin -c ABCD:01234567 -P <admin-pin-file> import key.priv \
  --sig-fp "F290 DBBF 21DB 8634 3C96  157B 87BE 15B7 F548 D97C" \